snarfed/granary/docs/index.rst

 billing <http://dev.datasift.com/docs/billing>`__, and they use `their own proprietary output format <http://dev.datasift.com/docs/getting-started/data>`__ instead of ActivityStreams.
-They're also aimed more at data mining as opposed to individual user access.
+They’re also aimed more at data mining as opposed to individual user access.

-`Cliqset's
+`Cliqset’s
 FeedProxy <http://www.readwriteweb.com/archives/cliqset_activity_streams_api.php>`__
 used to do this kind of format translation, but unfortunately it and Cliqset died.